aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/manage-hyperlinks/_index.md

 ### **Adding URL Hyperlinks to Texts**

-This Java code shows you how to add a website hyperlink to a text:
+This PHP code shows you how to add a website hyperlink to a text:

 ```php
   $presentation = new Presentation();